-The preparation and serving of food for your dog party might at first seem like your biggest challenge, but it’s actually one of the simplest aspects to consider.
+The preparation and serving of food for your dog party might at first seem like your biggest challenge, but it’s one of the most straightforward aspects to consider.
 Although Moore whips up special food treats, she admits that these are just snacks and that all dogs “should still follow their normal diets.”

-That having been said, food time doesn’t have to be dullsville for your dog and its friends.
-Moore often likes to offer dogs their usual food favorites, only all together and in much smaller portions than normal, creating a sort of hors d’oeuvre arrangement.
+Food time doesn’t have to be dullsville for your dog and its friends.
+Moore often likes to offer dogs their usual food favorites, only all together and in much smaller portions than expected, creating a sort of hors d’oeuvre arrangement.
 “Present it nicely, with the foods separated on a large tray or plate, so that it looks appetizing and festive to both dogs and their owners,” she advises.
 As for a business cocktail party, the goal is to enhance the overall experience with the food and not fill up your human and dog guests so that they all want to lie down and take a nap.

 Parties Are Healthy for Dogs and Humans